-Distributed generation is mainly clustered along the south of the licence area, due to the greater density of network and transport infrastructure, and population.
+Distributed generation is mainly clustered along the south of the licence area, due to the greater density of network and transport infrastructure, and population centres in Cardiff, Newport and Swansea.

-Solar PV sites are present across the south of licence area, with several large-scale solar farms located in Pembrokeshire, where irradiance is particularly high.
+Solar PV capacity is present across the south of licence area, with several large-scale solar farms located in Pembrokeshire, where irradiance is particularly high.